nicholasosaka/digital-garden/content/index.md

 ---
 title: Nikko's Notes
 date: 2025-11-01
+updated: 2025-11-03
 ---

-My name is Nikko.
+Hi, my name is Nikko.
 I'm a writer/thinker/engineer.
-This is where I'm creating a "digital garden," or in other words just a mix of hypertext notes of things I'm working on.
+You've found my "digital garden," or in other words just a mix of hypertext notes of things I'm working on.

 This is an extension of my [website](https://nosaka.xyz), although it will likely quickly eclipse the "main" site.